nonabelian/sConnectome/README.md

 ## Results

-First I processed the data into standard form, for comparison/aggregation of subject data across tasks (or even across different subjects).
+First I processed the data into standard form (detrending, removing confounds, etc.), for comparison/aggregation of subject data across tasks (or even across different subjects).
 For more details on the analysis, please see [Analysis](docs/Analysis.md).
 The following is a slice of fMRI for 'sub001' in MNI coordinates: